center-for-threat-informed-defense/sensor-mappings-to-attack/docs/methodology/step2.rst

 .. image:: ../_static/attack_ex_pc.png
    :width: 600

+Note that the initial SMAP work was developed using ATT&CKv13.1.
+The mappings include some data components that are not represented in ATT&CKv13.1 and may not be represented in more recent versions of ATT&CK.
+The reason for this is that ATT&CK does not include data components that do not currently have a relationship to a (sub-)technique.
+These mapped data components are being tracked by the ATT&CK team and will be considered for incorporation in future versions of ATT&CK as the overall ATT&CK catalog evolves.

 For Process Creation, ATT&CK's definition is : **..the initial construction of an executable..**.
 Through key word review, it can be determined that this is the same as **..a process is created..** Therefore, event ID 4688 can be linked with this ATT&CK